spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-customers/managing-customer-authentication-tokens.md

 ---
 title: Managing customer authentication tokens
 originalLink: https://documentation.spryker.com/2021080/docs/managing-customer-authentication-tokens
+originalArticleId: a0374f0f-170f-446e-aadd-32dbe7c1526a
 redirect_from:
   - /2021080/docs/managing-customer-authentication-tokens
   - /2021080/docs/en/managing-customer-authentication-tokens
+  - /docs/managing-customer-authentication-tokens
+  - /docs/en/managing-customer-authentication-tokens
 ---

 This endpoint allows refreshing customer authentication tokens and revoking customer refresh tokens.
 You may want to refresh an authentication token when it expires.
 Revocation is useful when an authentication token is compromised.

 :::(Warning)
 This endpoint does not comply with OAuth 2.0.
 If your project requires such compliance, use the `/token`endpoint.
-For details about the `/token`endpoint, see [Manging customer authentication tokens via OAuth 2.0](https://documentation.spryker.com/2021080/docs/managing-customer-authentication-tokens-via-oauth-20).
+For details about the `/token`endpoint, see [Manging customer authentication tokens via OAuth 2.0](/docs/scos/dev/glue-api-guides/{{ page.version }}/managing-customers/managing-customer-authentication-tokens-via-oauth-2.0.html).
 :::

 ## Installation
-For details on the modules that provide the API functionality and how to install them, see [Glue API: Customer Access Feature Integration](https://documentation.spryker.com/docs/glue-api-customer-account-management-feature-integration).
+For details on the modules that provide the API functionality and how to install them, see [Glue API: Customer Access Feature Integration](/docs/scos/dev/migration-and-integration/{{ page.version }}/feature-integration-guides/glue-api/glue-api-customer-account-management-feature-integration.html).

 ## Refresh an authentication token